-The determination of the recoverable amount involves significant estimates and assumptions, including those with respect to future cash inflows and outflows, discount rates, and asset lives.
-These estimates and assumptions could affect the Company's future results if the current estimates of future performance and fair values change.
+The determination of the recoverable amount involves significant assumptions, including those with respect to future cash inflows and outflows, discount rates, terminal growth rates, royalty rates with respect to indefinite life intangible assets, and asset lives.
+These assumptions could affect the Company's future results if the current estimates of future performance and fair values change.
 These determinations will affect the amount of amortization expense on definite life assets recognized in future periods.